openskies-sh/openskies-sh-articles/content/articles/aerobridge-server-fleet-supply-chain.md

 ### Introduction

 Now-a-days, building a basic drone is not that difficult or complicated.
-In many cases the components are readily available to manufacturers and operators.
-This ease of assembly brings about a new set of challenges around managing assembly and parts that can be easily substituted and manufactured.
+In many cases, the components are readily available to manufacturers and operators and sites like YouTube are full of videos of how to assemble drones using basic components.
+While this is great and desirable, this ease of assembly brings about a new set of challenges around managing assembly and parts that can be easily substituted and manufactured.
 In this article we document how you can leverage modern technology to build a transparent supply chain and make management of drone parts easier.

 ### Fleet Management